Ruksana-RASHEED/epiclass/README.md

 ![Correlation heatmap](/outputs/corr_heatmap.png "Correlation heatmap")

-This is really interesting!
 Note the diagonal band of high correlation in the centre, flanked by parallel lines of negative correlation, alternating with positive correlation, etc, getting less defined as it moves away from the main diagonal.
 Clearly the order of the features matters.
 I am not a neuroscientist, but I theorize that features close to each other in the data set are physically close to each other in the brain, and that this pattern of alternating high and low correlation is characteristic of brain activity.
 Taking a cut through the correlation matrix at the feature in the centre, X90, you can see the correlation pattern in more detail:

 ![Correlations with X90](/outputs/corr_X90.png "Correlations with X90")